 It is very normal for children and young people to have specific fears throughout their childhood and adolescence.
 These fears are often related to becoming more aware of the environment and potential dangers, such as heights, the dark or 'monsters under the bed'.
 Usually, fears and worries go away on their own as children develop and expand their experiences.
 Our body reacts as if the danger is actually happening or is going to happen.
 It works on a better safe than sorry principle - better to activate fight/flight and be wrong (survive), than to not activate it and be wrong (don't survive).

 Video description: Fight Flight for Kids

 Video description: What is MINDFULNESS and how do you do it?

 Video description: Fight Flight for Teenagers

 Video description: Why do we lose control of our emotions?

 Mindfulness is the ability to be fully present, aware of what we are thinking and feeling as we think and feel, and not being overly reactive or overwhelmed by what’s going on around us.
 Here are two videos on why mindfulness is a powerful tool:

-You can see from the diagram that the ‘Soothing’ system is part of the overall ‘safety’ system.
-You CAN’T stop your thoughts that caused the anxiety, and you CAN’T stop your body from reacting to them.
-To manage anxiety, the first thing to do is to notice the change in the body and then focus on calming the body’s threat self-protection reaction using these simple strategies:
+To help your child manage anxiety, the first thing to do is to ask them to notice the sudden physical changes in the body and then focus on calming the body’s threat self-protection reaction using these simple strategies: